Altinn/altinn-studio-docs/content/broker/broker-transition/getting-started/_index.en.md

 2. Have or create a corresponding Altinn 3 Broker Resource.
 See how to get started with Altinn Broker [here](../../getting-started/).
    To configure your resource to correctly function as a Broker Transition service, [see below](#configure-resource-for-transition-solution).
 3. Request a transition setup from the Altinn 2 Service to the Altinn 3 Resource, [see below](#request-transition-setup) for details.
-4. Go live with transition solution while encouraging consumers to migrate to Altinn Broker.
+4. Go live with the transition solution while encouraging consumers to migrate to Altinn Broker.
 5. Once all consumers have migrated to Altinn Broker, decommission the Altinn 2 Broker Service.

 ### Configure Resource for Transition Solution